Jammy2211/PyAutoLens/docs/index.rst

 Strong Gravitational Lensing
 ============================

-When two galaxy_list are aligned down the line-of-sight to Earth, light rays from the background galaxy are deflected by the intervening mass of one or more foreground galaxy_list.
-Sometimes its light is fully deflected around the foreground galaxy_list, traversing multiple paths to the Earth, meaning that the background galaxy is observed multiple times.
-This alignment of galaxy_list is called a strong gravitational lens, an example of which, SLACS1430+4105, is shown in the image below.
+When two galaxies are aligned down the line-of-sight to Earth, light rays from the background galaxy are deflected by the intervening mass of one or more foreground galaxies.
+Sometimes its light is fully deflected around the foreground galaxies, traversing multiple paths to the Earth, meaning that the background galaxy is observed multiple times.
+This alignment of galaxies is called a strong gravitational lens, an example of which, SLACS1430+4105, is shown in the image below.
 The massive elliptical lens galaxy can be seen in the centre of the left panel, surrounded by a multiply imaged source galaxy whose light has been distorted into an 'Einstein ring'.
 The central and right panels shows reconstructions of the source's lensed and unlensed light distributions, which are created using a model of the lens